NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 One thing to keep in mind is that most LEDs are extremely bright when driven at full current.
 Indicator LEDs can be driven very gently and still be visible.
 LEDs added for visual effect can be driven harder, but they can easily become so bright that you can't even look at your quadcopter without being blinded.
 For this reason, any LEDs that you want to be bright need to be attached to PWM pins, so you can moderate their brightness.

 Once you have picked your LEDs, write up a brief description of why your design will work.
-It should include the manufacturer and digikey part numbers for the LEDs, voltage and current you intend to run the LEDs at, how you plan to supply that voltage and current (some combination of IO pins, FETs, and resistors), and a brief calculation showing that you aren't drawing too much current from the IO pins/microcontroller (8mA/pin) or the battery (500mA).
+For each LED (identified by it's reference designator), you should give it's forward voltage, supply voltage (e.g., 3.3V or 4.2V), the resistance of the current limiting resistor, and the current you expect to flow through the LED.
+You should also specify whether it's driven directly with a pin or with a MOSFET.
 Put this in a file called `led_notes.txt`.

+Feel free to get creative with the LEDs!

 Put the LEDs devices/packages you create in `lbr/LEDs.lbr`.
-Reuse the LED symbol from quadparts_prebulit.lbr.
+Reuse the LED symbol from `quadparts_prebulit.lbr`.

 The packages/devices you build need to meet all the standards described in Lab 4.